Toyota RAV4 Tire Guide By Cole Mitchell March 28, 2026 10 min read

 Rotation Even tire wear

-Tread check Remaining life
+Tread check Remaining tire life

 Brake check Prevents uneven tire wear

-When Tire Age Matters for RAV4 Tires (The 6‑Year Rule)
+When Tire Age Matters for RAV4 Tires

 Tire Age Versus Mileage

-Signs Of Dry Rot
+Signs of Dry Rot

 Sign Risk Action

-Sidewall cracks High Replace
+Sidewall cracks High Replace or inspect right away

 Flaky tread Medium Inspect